-Why choose a CSAT?
+Why Choose a CSAT? (part 1)

 It is a valid question that any sex addict and/or partner of a sex addict should ask.
 In the world of therapy and counseling, there are many options that are available to a prospective client; Licensed Professional Counselors (LPC), Licensed Clinical Social Workers (LCSW), Certified Sex Addiction Therapists (CSAT), sex therapists, and Licensed Marriage and Family Therapists (LMFT) etc..
 No matter what the focus of treatment may be, each mental health profession’s approach varies greatly and each therapist will assure a prospective client that his or her experience and training as a mental health professional can help the client.
 It can be confusing and many times a client may not know who is right for the job.
 Sex addicts as well as partners of sex addicts who are seeking help are no exceptions to this quandary.
 Sex addiction therapy is not merely ‘counseling’ in essence, it has several compounding factors that increase the complexity of therapy, demanding more from the therapist.